-Over the years I have worked on so many interesting cases.
+Over the years, I have worked on many interesting cases, and it would be unfair to try to name one or two as the most challenging.
 As examples of the type of work I do, I would mention, first, in my advisory capacity, the merger between Interbrew and Ambev to form the largest brewery company in the world.
 It involved a variety of skills, including international tax and accounting as well as interaction with advisors and lawyers from more than 10 jurisdictions.
-The second case I would mention, in my capacity as a litigator, is one that is still ongoing (tax disputes in court tend to take a long time in Brazil) involving the ability of the Brazilian government to challenge the deduction of expenses made by the affiliates of Brazilian companies based abroad.
+The second case I would mention, in my capacity as a litigator, is still ongoing (tax disputes in court tend to take a long time in Brazil) involving the ability of the Brazilian government to challenge the deduction of expenses made by the affiliates of Brazilian companies based abroad.

 What are the greatest challenges for lawyers in your practice area in your country this year?

-The complexity and uncertainty involved in different areas of taxation in Brazil is certainly the main challenge.
+The complexity and uncertainty involved in different areas of taxation in Brazil is undoubtedly the main challenge.
 It requires savviness and the ability to assist clients in making relevant and effective decisions.

 How do you expect your practice to evolve over the next five years?

-I expect it to grow and expand to new sectors of the economy that have become more relevant, such as the digital field.
+I expect it to continue to grow and to expand to new sectors of the economy that have become more relevant, including on the digital front.

 What do clients look for when selecting you as a lawyer?

-They look for strong technical and communications skills, and a “trusted adviser”.
+They look for strong technical and communications skills and a trusted-adviser approach.

 How would you like to see your law firm develop in the coming years?

-Lefosse is already a strong player in key practice areas with an approach that blends a full-service capability with a hands-on and integrated practice mentality.
+Lefosse is already a strong player in key practice areas, with an approach that blends full-service capability with a hands-on and integrated practice spirit.

 You have enjoyed a very distinguished career so far.
 What would you like to achieve that you have not yet accomplished?

-I am very proud of what I have achieved over the years.
-One of the things I focus on is team-building.
+I am proud of what I have achieved over the years.
+One of the things I focus on in my career but which I would like to re-emphasise is team building.
 I strongly believe that a great firm is made of professionals with diverse skills and backgrounds, with the best traits and skills of each member playing the part.